prayagtiwari/QFNN/README.md

 How to run:
 1. Run hyper_mt.py to pre-train the Multimodal fusion part of QFNN.
 2. Run qModule.py to train the whole QFNN.
+3. Run expressibility.ipynb for expressibility of parametrized quantum circuits
+4. Run entanglement.ipynb for entanglement capability of quantum circuits